Search

 B2C

 B2C companies rely heavily on their websites and eCommerce platforms for their sales.
-The company’s website is often the central hub for all sales-related activities—not just a source of information.
-This is also true for B2B.
+The company’s website is often the central hub for all sales-related activities—especially in D2C brands with their direct-to-consumer marketing.
+That said, this is also true for B2B.
 However, while B2B websites are less common, they have more specific needs than B2C, which is why B2B eCommerce development services are essential.

 For B2C, the popular social platforms to reach and connect with consumers are TikTok, Facebook, Instagram, and Pinterest.